speakeasyjs/speakeasy/README.md

 <a name="hotp"></a>
 ### hotp(options) ⇒ <code>String</code>

 Generate a counter-based one-time token.
+Specify the key and counter, and receive the one-time password for that counter position as a string.
+You can also specify a token length, as well as the encoding (ASCII, hexadecimal, or base32) and the hashing algorithm to use (SHA1, SHA256, SHA512).

 **Kind**: function